The Era of Early Dominion

 - Prince Daer Venar and Txisa Haavu-Solarn complete the first Recursion Bomb prototypes in western Ngorrhal.

-- Auren recognizes The Engineered as people, not just weapons, and enacts the Reform:
+- Auren recognizes the Engineered as people, not just weapons, and enacts the Reform:

 - The Engineered are granted citizenship.